cucumber/cucumber-electron/examples/angularjs/README.md

 ## How it works

 Cucumber-Electron makes a browser environment available from Node.js.
-The step definitions mount the app in an iframe, then uses [browser-monkey](https://github.com/featurist/browser-monkey) to simulate a user adding TODOs.
+The step definitions mount the app in an iframe, then use [browser-monkey](https://github.com/featurist/browser-monkey) to simulate a user adding TODOs.
 Browser-monkey makes it easier to simulate DOM events than doing it "by hand".